aiven/devportal/docs/products/clickhouse/howto/grant-privilege.rst

 Grant privileges
 ==================

-ClickHouse supports a **Role Based Access Control** model and allows you to configure access privileges by using SQL statements.
+ClickHouse® supports a **Role Based Access Control** model and allows you to configure access privileges by using SQL statements.
 You can either :doc:`use the query editor <use-query-editor>` or rely on :doc:`the command-line interface <use-cli>`.

 This article shows you examples of how to create roles and grant privileges.
 The ClickHouse documentation includes  `detailed documentation for access rights <https://clickhouse.com/docs/en/operations/access-rights/>`_.